 Other therapies: Treatment of breast cancer can be done through other therapies such as hormonal therapy, targeted therapy, and immunotherapy.

-The triple-negative breast cancer occurs in around 10-20% of patients with breast cancer.
-The characteristics of triple-negative breast cancer tumours are lack of progesterone receptors, lack of estrogen receptors, and the absence of additional HER2 protein on the surface.
+Triple-negative breast cancer occurs in around 10-20% of patients with breast cancer.
+The characteristics of triple-negative breast cancer tumors are lack of progesterone receptors, lack of estrogen receptors, and the absence of additional HER2 protein on the surface.
 This type of cancer spreads quickly and is difficult to treat.